What is the Original Old Testament Text

 a pack of evil ones closes in on me,

 like lions [they maul] my hands and feet. – Psalm 22:17 JPS Tanakh

 First, for those paying attention, you will notice that the verse numbers are different.
-This is because the Hebrew translations of the Psalms numbers the Directions at the beginning of the Psalm as verse 1 where our English translations make the Directions at the beginning of the Psalm an introductory heading and verse 1 begins after this.
+This is because the Hebrew translations of the Psalms includes the Directions at the beginning of the Psalm as a verse but our English translations make the Directions at the beginning of the Psalm an introductory heading and verse 1 begins after this.